Jeoff123/Smart-Pet-Kennel-/README.md

 - Remote control functionality via the ESP32-Cam module through A Web Interface.
 - Has Live Camera Feed.

-## Contributing

-Contributions to the Smart Pet Kennel project are welcome!
-For major changes, please open an issue first to discuss the proposed changes.

 ## License

 This project is licensed under the Creative Commons Legal Code CC0 1.0 Universal.
 For more information, see the [LICENSE](LICENSE) file.